Everything to Know About The Match 2022

-Everything to know about The Match 6 originally appeared on NBC Sports Chicago
+Everything to know about The Match 6 originally appeared on NBC Sports Washington

 The Match is back.